Rayc940/ece5160-fast-robot/lab8/lab.md

 };
 ```

 The robot stays in FLIP_IDLE until the start command is sent from Python.
-When the stunt starts, all buffers and the Kalman Filter are reset, and the system enters FLIP_DRIVE_TO_WALL.

-In this state, the robot drives forward at a constant PWM.
-A primed condition is used to prevent early triggering due to noise.
+Then it drives forward at a constant PWM.
+A primed condition is used to prevent early stopping due to TOF noise.
 Once the robot travels far enough, it becomes “primed”, and then waits until it is close enough to the wall to start the flip.

 ```cpp
 case FLIP_DRIVE_TO_WALL: